top of page

 Fork Chat

 Fork chat enables the user to create a copy of the chat that includes all previous messages.
-The fork chat pop up is triggered by an icon underneath the cha response.
+The fork chat pop up is triggered by an icon underneath the chat response.
 Once the chat is forked, it will appear in the chat history and a fork icon will replace the chat icon.

 ForkChatMock.png